Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/The Creative Commons.md

 # Regenerative Governance and the Creative Commons

-There's an abundence of commons  called Fair, Free, Alive.
+There's an abundence of commons literatue but one particular title called Fair, Free, Alive stands out to me.
 I feel that this triple adequitly describes the internal significance or content of 'the commons' pretty sufficiently, but the external context that enables such activity remains a little opaque.
 I'm going to suggest that we zoom out a little further and look at terms alive, vital, creative.

 Here's a diagram I made integrating the terms for illiustrive purposes (add pentad image):
 - Creative